theotkachuk/UABC/README.md

 2. Move `UABC-X.X.bundle` to one of these locations:
 <br />    `~/Library/Keyboard Layouts` for current user, recommended;
 <br />    `/Library/Keyboard Layouts` for all users, macOS Sierra or earlier.
-3. Open `System Settings > Keyboard > Input Sources`, press `+` button and add UABC from English section.
+3. Open `System Settings > Keyboard > Input Sources`, press `+` button and add UABC layout from English section.
 4. You might need to log out and back in for the layout to work properly.

 ## Usage Tips
-1. To eliminate Caps Lock delay, install [CapsLockNoDelay](https://github.com/gkpln3/CapsLockNoDelay).
+1. To reduce Caps Lock delay, install [CapsLockNoDelay](https://github.com/gkpln3/CapsLockNoDelay).
 2. To remove blue cursor indicator, run the command below in the terminal and reboot the system:
 ```
 sudo defaults write /Library/Preferences/FeatureFlags/Domain/UIKit.plist redesigned_text_cursor -dict-add Enabled -bool NO
 ```

 ## Known Issues
-* Some applications use `Option + Key` or `Shift + Option + Key` combinations as shortcuts.
+* Some applications use `Option` `Key` or `Shift` `Option` `Key` combinations as shortcuts.
 If you encounter conflicts, temporarily switch to another app to input the desired character, then copy and paste it back.
-* CleanShot's custom shortcut system uses the Caps Lock layer by default, causing some shortcuts to fail.
-For them to function correctly, switch to a different keyboard layout.
+* CleanShot custom shortcut engine uses Caps Lock letters by default, causing some key combinations to fail.
+Switch to another keyboard layout when using CleanShot shortcuts.